Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Introduction

 Our paper is structured as follows.
 In Section \ref{sec_notation}, we precisely define the model we use.
-Section \ref{methods} explains our MCMC algorithm which iterates between updating $(R_{e,t})$ given $(I_t)$ and updating $(I_t)$ given $(R_{e,t})$ and $(D_t)$.
-The latter is the bottleneck and it is sensitive to the details of the implementation.
-We also discuss sequential estimation and the treatment of weekday and holiday effects in data on daily detections.
+Section \ref{methods} explains our MCMC algorithm which iterates between updating $R_{e,t}$ given $I_t$ and updating $I_t$ given $R_{e,t}$ and $D_t$.
+The latter is the bottleneck, and it is sensitive to the details of the implementation.
+In Section \ref{extension}, we show how our methods can be extended to account for over-dispersion in the self-exciting infection dynamics and to model the detection parameters stochastically using a prior.
 Section \ref{examples} applies our method to daily positive test results in Switzerland from August 31, 2020, to July 4, 2021, and assesses it in a small simulation experiment.
-We compare our results with those obtained using the methods of \citet{huisman2022estimation} and study the sensitivity to the treatment of weekday and holiday effects and to the chosen prior for $(R_{e,t})$.
+We compare our results with those obtained using the methods of \citet{huisman2022estimation} and study the sensitivity to the treatment of weekday and holiday effects and to the chosen prior for $R_{e,t}$.
 Finally, we illustrate the behavior of the sequential implementation for the period from August 31 to November 8, 2020, looking at the effect of a new observation on estimates in the past and on predictions.
 The paper closes with a short discussion and conclusion.